Brauer group of moduli of torsors under Bruhat-Tits group scheme $\mathcal{G}$ over a curve: Brauer group of moduli space

-For a smooth variety $Y$, recall that by a theorem of Grothendieck $H^2(Y,\GG_m)$ is always torsion (cf \cite{milne}).
-On the other hand, by a theorem due to Gabber (cf \cite{dj}), for a quasi-projective variety, $H^2(Y,\GG_m)_{tor}$ coincides with the Brauer group of morita equivalence classes of Azumaya algebras.
-Taking $Y=M_X^{rs}(\cG)$, after Section \ref{characterizing} where we proved that it is the smooth locus of $M_X^{ss}(\cG)$, it follows that the Brauer group, the $H^2(Y,\GG_m)$ and $H^2(Y,\GG_m)_{tor}$ all coincide.
+For $q=2$, notice that $A_p$ and $A'_p$ are both smooth and quasi-projective.
+For a smooth variety $Y$, recall that by a theorem of Grothendieck $H^2_{\acute{e}t}(Y,\GG_m)$ is always torsion (cf \cite{milne}).
+On the other hand, by a theorem due to Gabber (cf \cite{dj}), for a quasi-projective variety, $H^2_{\acute{e}t}(Y,\GG_m)_{tor}$ coincides with the Brauer group of morita equivalence classes of Azumaya algebras.
+So $H^2_{\acute{e}t}(A_p,\GG_m)$ identifies with the Brauer group $Br(A_p)$.
+Thus the restriction map for $q=2$, identifies with the restriction map $Br(A_p) \ra Br(A'_p)$.
+Let $Z_0 \hra A_p$ be the closed subscheme whose complement is $A'_p$.
+Since we are over $\CC$, so if $Z_0$ is not itself smooth then its singular locus $Z_1$ is a closed subvariety of strictly smaller dimension.
+Inductively define $Z_{n+1}$ as the singular subvariety of $Z_n$ till we reach a $k$ such that $Z_k$ is smooth.
+Such a $k$ exists, for instance when $dim(Z_k)$ becomes zero.
+From $A_p$, we remove $Z_k$ and then successively $Z_{n-1} \setminus Z_{n}$ for $n$ from $k$ to $1$.
+The restriction map $Br(X) \ra Br(X \setminus Z)$ is an isomorphism by \cite[Corollaire 6.2]{grot-brau} (cf \cite[Theorem VI.5.1]{milne}) if $X$ and $Z$ are regular and the codimension of $Z$ is at least two.
+Applying this result repeatedly, it follows that $Br(A_p) \ra Br(A'_p)$ is an isomorphism. \end{proof}